advanCFD/libROUNDSchemes/README.md

 ```

 ## Tutorials
-The benchmark test of convection of 2D complex waves is available in _tutorial_ directory.
+The benchmark tests of 2D complex wave convection and Mach 3 forward step are available in _tutorial_ directory.

 ## Citation